-Infosys may miss the growth guidance of 5 percent for the year ending March 2013.
-UBS, a brokerage firm, cited Chief Executive S.D.
-Shibulal as saying at an investor meet.
+Infosys’ dollar revenue growth outlook of 5 percent for the year ending March 2013 could be under threat, Chief Executive S.D.
+Shibulal was stated as saying by UBS in an investor meet.

 Customer deferrals, ramp-downs in a few large projects, delays in large deal closures and longer-than-expected client shutdowns due to Hurricane Sandy, especially in the manufacturing sector, may cause threat to outlook, says a UBS note.